-- The Master Plan calls for heights of 2.5 stories; the townhomes are proposed at 3-3.5 stories.
+- C. S. Center Street Area: - The Master Plan calls for 10-15 residential dwelling units on the west side of S. Center Street.
+We consider townhomes appropriate here.
+The proposal also locates the townhomes facing S. Center Street, and within the desired 10-20 foot setback. - The Master Plan calls for heights of 2.5 stories; the townhomes are proposed at 3 stories.
 This deviation will need to be considered by the Planning Commission. - The Master Plan calls for continuing the farmer's market at its current location until an alternative location is found.
 This proposal includes an alternative location.
 See our comments regarding the farmer's market above. - As stated in the Master Plan, parking for the townhomes is located in the rear of the buildings, and screened from view of the street. - An entryway plaza or feature is called for at the corner of S. Center Street and 7 Mile.
 The plans indicate a corner gateway.
 This gateway could welcome visitors into the City or Northville, as well as include some type of historic recognition of the role Northville Downs Racetrack has played in the City's development.